amail/Guideline.js/README.md

         content: 'This is just...',    // Adds content (text/html) to the step!
 Not shown if value is 'null'.
 Default null
         showSkip: true,                // Whether or not to show a 'Skip this step' button.
 Default: true
         showContinue: false,           // Whether or not to show a 'Continue' button on the step.
 Default: false
+        showPrevious: false,           // Whether or not to show a 'Previous' button on the step.
+Default: false
         showAt: '#button',             // Selector for element to 'bubble' or 'overlay'.
 E.g. 'ul#menu li:first-child'.
 Can also be a callback function.
 If a function is provided, it will be polled until the function returns an element.
 Default: 'document'
         align: 'left middle',          // Determines how the bubble/overlay is aligned.
 Format '[x] [y]'.
 X = [left, center, right], Y = [top, middle, bottom].
 E.g. 'center middle' or 'right bottom'.
 Default: 'right bottom'.
         continueWhen: 'click #button', // Condition, when met, automatically continues to the next step on the page.
 Can be either a string in the format of '[event name] [css selector]', e.g. 'dblclick div#bottom li:last-child'.
 Can also be a callback function.
 If a function is provided, it will be polled until the function returns true.
 When the function returns true, the step continues.
 Default: 'click [showAt]' (but only if showAt is a string)